The gales of November are icy and sharp.

 Blowing October leaves off of trees, snow on my neck, and darkness into my heart, the gales of November rip open old wounds.

-These wounds have all but scabbed over, time and time again, because just as they begin to heal and fresh skin breaks, October forces it’s icy cold grip into the fresh skin that November then grasps onto and rips open further.
+These wounds have all but scabbed over, time and time again, because just as they begin to heal and fresh skin forms, October forces it’s icy cold grip into the fresh skin that November then grasps onto and rips open further.

 The gales of November bring with them harsh winters of depression and hibernation of body, mind and soul.
 I hide out in my home and in my head and cry cry cry until April brings with it some warmth and light and healing.

-As these frigid drafts float into my world each November, I pull on an oversized hoodie of protection, strength, and comfort, knowing it won’t do the trick, but hoping beyond speck of hope that it will just this once.
+As these frigid drafts float into my world each November, I pull on an oversized hoodie of protection, strength, and comfort, knowing it won’t do the trick, but hoping beyond speck of hope that it will help just this once.

 I wrap myself up, cuddled in bed, refusing to leave until the storm of November subsides.
 I live in the calm afterward as lifelike as I can, knowing the numbness of the cold lingers on forever.